Updated: Jun 4

 Having been accepted for the Champagne Academy in 2020 but with the course unable to go ahead last summer due to the covid pandemic, I am now excited and hopeful about the prospect of making it to Champagne this year.
 I’ve always been enthralled by Champagne and am looking forward to developing my knowledge further and alongside others who share that passion.

-I’ve worked in retail for the last 6 years and as a wine buyer for the last two and a half years.
-I’ve spent the majority of that time as the Champagne buyer at Sainsbury’s, which understandably, is the most enviable position in the team.
+I am now the Senior Vendor Manager for Beers, Wines and Spirits at Amazon.
+Previously I was the Champagne buyer at Sainsbury’s, which understandably, is the most enviable position in the team.
 I didn’t get encounter too many colleagues asking for samples when I worked in Dairy, but it turns out it’s always someone’s birthday when you’re the Champagne buyer!
 The role has provided me with real insight into me the genuinely unique world of Champagne and I’m so grateful for the wonderful experiences it’s brought.
-My bank balance however, is slightly less grateful for the fact my drink of choice is now a vintage Blanc de Blancs..
+My bank balance however, is slightly less grateful for the fact my drink of choice is now a vintage Blanc de Blancs.

 Being a big foodie, (I somehow fluked my way through to the finals of MasterChef back in 2014), I’ve loved the excitement that pairing food and Champagne (and other wines) can bring.
 I’m fascinated in general by winemaking and the crafting of Champagne is pretty magical.